PharmaForest/devil/README.md

 <img src="https://github.com/PharmaForest/devil/blob/main/devil_logo.png?raw=true" alt="logo" width="300"/>

 **Share your devils (any ideas at any stage)** for trial, inspiring, showing-off, recruiting members for further development by showing POC, or even joking(for fun).
-Main target of the package is especially someone who doesn't have github account or is not faimliar yet with SAS packages framework but is interested in sharing.
-You can know from description.sas of devil that author is "Any Developers".
-First devil is provided in advance for reference.
+You can see in description.sas of devil package that author is "Any Developers".
+Devil package is completely different from the other packages in PharmaForest with its highly collaborative nature to welcome any ideas from anyone regardless of usefulness.
+First devils are provided in advance for reference.
 Knock the door of devil.

+*Devil package is said to be an ancient SAS package that has existed for 400 years.
+Within it dwell unseen devils, ready to threaten the world.
+It is said to have the power to summon them—or even lock up your own devils away.
+(Just kidding!)*

 ## 1. %chatDMS() :
 Chat application in SAS DMS(Display Management System) for those who cannot afford Viya Copilot😂